Enjoy your event with easy recipes to cook for a crowd.

 • 1/4 cup curry powder (more or less depending on taste)

-In several large saucepans, saute onions, celery and mushrooms in butter over medium heat until tender.
+In several large saucepans, sauté onions, celery and mushrooms in butter over medium heat until tender.
 Add rice complete with seasoning packets and water and bring to a boil.
 Reduce heat, cover and simmer until rice is tender.
 Approximately 20 - 30 minutes.
 Add soup, sour cream, and curry powder.
 Mix well.
 Fold in chicken.
-Spoon into nine greased 9" x 13" baking pans.
+Spoon mixture into a 9" x 13" greased baking pans.
 Sprinkle with Parmesan cheese and bake uncovered at 350 degrees for 45 - 60 minutes or until bubbly.
-Makes 100 servings.
+Makes 100 Servings.

 Back to Main Menu